Analysis

 • In other cases, it is necessary to estimate the model variance of the census parameters from the sample.
 The estimator of the total variance is then given by the sum of this estimator and the re-sampling variance estimator.

-• Example: in an education study of students, schools (first stage sampling units) may be selected with probabilities proportional to school size and students (second stage units) within selected schools by stratified random sampling.
+• Example: In an education study of students, schools (first stage sampling units) may be selected with probabilities proportional to school size and students (second stage units) within selected schools by stratified random sampling.

 • Asymptotically valid even when the sample sizes within sampled clusters (level 1 units) are small, unlike some of the existing methods, but knowledge of the joint inclusion probabilities within sampled clusters is required.